arispati/arispati/README.md

 -->

 ## I'm Developer!
-- 🔭 I’m currently working at [Dxtr][dxtr] as Jr. Technical Lead
+- 🔭 I’m currently working at [MIFX][mifx] as Lead Developer
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with Open Source projects creators
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
 - 💬 Ask me about anything you want to ask
 - ⚡ Fun fact: I love cats